YoadK/coffee-shop-react/README.md

-# ☕ Coffee Shop React App
+# ☕ Coffee Shop - A React App

 A simple **Vite + React + TypeScript** project connected to a backend API.
 This project demonstrates: